TL;DR

 | Access to Drugs | NICE-approved list | Broader access possible | Cutting-Edge Treatment |

 While PMI takes care of the medical treatment, Critical Illness Cover is designed to handle the financial shock of a serious diagnosis.
-It pays out a tax-free lump sum if you are diagnosed with one of a list of predefined serious conditions, such as cancer, heart attack, stroke, or multiple sclerosis.
+It may pay out a potentially tax-efficient lump sum if you are diagnosed with one of a list of predefined serious conditions, such as cancer, heart attack, stroke, or multiple sclerosis.

 How it helps: This money is yours to use as you see fit.
 It provides the breathing space to make life-changing decisions without financial pressure.
 You could: